 This is my little corner of the world where I give my commentary and thoughts on the things happening around us and human behaviour.
 Like politics.
 Or health.
 Cognitive dissonance.
 Biases & heuristics.
 Or my thoughts on society.
-What I would consider a little more hardcore (I've always wanted to say I was hardcore so here's my excuse).
+It's an occasional blog (life is busy!).
 Sometimes it'll be just a hit of inspiration or a story about travelling.
-I also blog about design, branding, tools & marketing over at The Identity Blog.
+I mainly blog about design, development, tools & systems over at The Identity Blog.

 The daily news coming out of Australia is horrific.
 It’s cruel and inhumane.
 Sheltered, and perhaps too aware that it would be easier to ignore the far away land, in my birth place in the Netherlands my pride for this country has never been higher.
 No country in the world is perfect but by golly this one has a lot more going for it than most.
 I’m a happy, bubbly and generally very positive person.
 It is therefore a constant conflict to feel so sad, depressed and blood boiling mad about politics around the world, but currently in particular in Australia.
 And it infuriates me that people tell me that it’s either not appropriate to talk about these things or that I should smile because the world has good stuff.
 Indeed it does.
 I see the beauty all the time from the smallest of things and gestures.
 But what are … Continue reading